emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 **Part 3: Digest crosslinked proteins (2 hours)**

 **10.** To cleaned interface, add 300 µL Proteinase K buffer + 0.5 mg/ml Proteinase K enzyme.<br/>
-_Note: If enzyme not RNA-grade, pre-incubate with buffer at 50 °C for 15 minutes to remove RNase activity_
+_Note: If enzyme not RNA-grade, pre-incubate with buffer at 50 °C for 15 minutes to remove RNase activity._

 **11.** Incubate samples at 50 °C (shake at 400 rpm) for 1.5 - 2 hours to digest crosslinked proteins.